 - They can act as a decoration.

-How to celebrate
+How to take part

-When is Worldwide Candle Lighting Day celebrated in 2022?
+When is Worldwide Candle Lighting Day celebrated in 2023?

 Worldwide Candle Lighting Day is observed on the second Sunday of December each year.